Dellen Millard and Mark Smich: Trial

 During this trial by judge alone, which started in June 2018, Millard did not testify; his lawyer insisted that his father's death was by suicide and that the Crown did not prove any motive.
 Evidence presented by the Crown included the fact that Millard had purchased the gun which had killed his father, and the fact that Millard's cell phone had been at his father's home around 1:00 a.m. that night, where it stayed until shortly after 6:00 a.m.

 On September 24, 2018, Millard was found guilty of first-degree murder in the death of his father Wayne Millard.
 The 90-minute reading of Justice Maureen Forestell's finding included this statement: "I am satisfied that Dellen Millard killed his father by shooting him in the left eye as he slept.
 I can find no theory consistent with innocence".
 On December 18, 2018, Millard was sentenced to life in prison for a third time, again with no parole eligibility for 25 years.
-This sentence was to be served consecutively along with the other life sentences handed down in the Bosma and Babcock murders.
-At the time, this would have forced Millard to serve a minimum of 75 years before he would be eligible to apply for parole.
-He would have been in prison until 2088, and would have been 103 years old.
+The latest sentence was to be served consecutively along with the other life sentences handed down in the Bosma and Babcock murders.
+This meant Millard would be required to serve a minimum of 75 years before becoming eligible for parole, first able to apply in the year 2088 at age 103.
+However, a 2022 ruling of the Supreme Court changed that, as explained below.